 To scale up to the needs of our consumers, we’ve adopted ways to efficiently deliver our services through our everyday superapp - whether it’s through continuous process improvements or coding best practices.
 For one, libraries have made it possible for us to increase our development velocity.
 In the passenger app Android team, we’ve a mix of libraries - from libraries that we’ve built in-house to open source ones.

-Every week, we release a new version of our Passenger App.
+Every week, we release a new version of our passenger app.
 Each update contains on average between five to ten library updates.
 In this article, we will explain how we keep all libraries used by our app up to date, and the different actions we take to avoid defect leaks into production.

 Before we add a new library to a project, it goes through a rigorous assessment process covering many parts, such as security issue detection and usability tests measuring the impact on the app size and app startup time.
 This process ensures that only libraries up to our standards are added.

-In total, there are more than 170 libraries powering the SuperApp, including 55 AndroidX artifacts and 22 libraries used for the sole purpose of writing automation testing (Unit Testing or UI Testing).
+In total, there are more than 170 libraries powering the superapp, including 55 AndroidX artifacts and 22 libraries used for the sole purpose of writing automation testing (Unit Testing or UI Testing).

-Who is responsible for updating
+Who is Responsible for Updating?

 While we do have an internal process on how to update the libraries, it doesn’t mention who and how often it should be done.
 In fact, it’s everyone’s responsibility to make sure our libraries are up to date.
 Each team should be aware of the libraries they’re using and whenever a new version is released.

 However, this isn’t really the case.
 We’ve a few developers taking ownership of the libraries as a whole and trying to maintain it.
 With more than 170 external libraries, we surveyed the Android developer community on how they manage libraries in the company.
-The result can be summarized as follow:
+The result can be summarised as follow: